 If you are traveling out-of-state, CAMFT recommends you contact the state’s licensing board to determine whether you must additionally hold a license issued by that state to continue lawfully practicing with your California patients.

 As California begins to emerge from the pandemic, CAMFT recognizes the uncertainty caused by not knowing whether these waivers will be extended or not.
 Our communications and legal teams will continue to provide members with information on the status of the BBS waivers as soon as we receive information from BBS.

 Q. I need to apply for a subsequent registration number, but I have not yet passed the Law & Ethics exam.
 Can I still apply for a subsequent registration number?

 A. Yes.
-On April 30, 2021, the Department of Consumer Affairs issued a waiver extension permitting the BBS to issue subsequent registration numbers to AMFTs who had not yet passed the California Law & Ethics exam.
-This waiver extension only applies to those AMFTs whose registration expired or will expire between March 21, 2020 and June 30, 2021.
-The associate must then pass the Law & Ethics exam within one year in order to renew their subsequent registration number.
+On August 31, 2021, the Department of Consumer Affairs issued a waiver extension permitting the BBS to issue subsequent registration numbers to AMFTs who had not yet passed the California Law & Ethics exam.
+This waiver extension only applies to those AMFTs whose registration expired or will expire between March 21, 2020 and October 31, 2021.
+The associate must pass the Law & Ethics exam within one year of receiving their subsequent registration number to renew that subsequent registration number.
 To find out more, please review the BBS’ FAQ regarding this waiver.

 Q. If I cannot register to take the Law & Ethics exam to renew my registration number, does the waiver mean I no longer have to take the exam?